UNLV will play eight games between Feb. 21 and April 28 as part of its spring slate.

-Shaw came to Las Vegas with a wealth of coaching experience, having spent the past 11 years coaching at the collegiate level.
-Most recently, he served as the head women's soccer coach at Barton College in Wilson, N.C.
-Taking over a Lady Bulldog program that had posted just 12 total wins in the four previous seasons.
-Shaw made an immediate impact by leading the 2013 squad to a 14-5-1 mark - the second-best record in school history and the second best improvement in Division II that year as well.
+Shaw came to Las Vegas with a wealth of coaching experience, having spent the 11 previous years coaching at the collegiate level.
+Prior to UNLV, he served as the head women's soccer coach at Barton College in Wilson, N.C.
+Taking over a Lady Bulldog program that had posted just 12 total wins in the four previous seasons, Shaw made an immediate impact by leading the 2013 squad to a 14-5-1 mark - the second-best record in school history and the second best improvement in Division II that year as well.
 He guided the program to its first winning season and first Conference Carolinas Tournament appearance since 2008, and its first tournament win since 2005.
 For his work in turning around the program, Shaw was named Conference Carolinas Coach of the Year for the second time in his career.
 Four players from the 2013 team were named All-Conference Carolinas, three were selected as NSCAA All-Southeast Region, and one became just the second NCAA Division II women's soccer All-American in Barton's history.

 Shaw's first Division I job was at current Mountain West member Fresno State, where he served as assistant coach from 2007-08,with the Bulldogs reaching the NCAA Tournament after winning the 2008 WAC championship.

 Shaw's first head coaching job was also in the Conference Carolinas, guiding the University of Mount Olive from 2003 to 2007.
 His second year at the school set a NCAA Division II record for single-season turnaround, finishing at 20-3 after a 3-15 mark the year before.
-Combined with his turnaround at Barton, Shaw is the only coach to have two difference teams on the all-time most improved record list for Division II.
+Combined with his turnaround at Barton, Shaw is the only coach to have two different teams on the all-time most improved record list for Division II.